oreillymedia/production-resources/index.md

 : Once the final files have been approved, we send everything to the printer!

 Post-Prod
-: The production editor takes care of post-production, which involves creating final ebook formats (.epub and .mobi) and distributing them to the necessary channels.
+: The production editor takes care of post-production, which involves creating final ebook formats (.epub and PDF) and distributing them to the necessary channels.
 The production editor also sends the author a final email with instructions detailing how authors can use the Errata Portal and stay up-to-date with their books.
 Once this email goes out, production is officially finished!
 In general, printed books are available in stores 10-15 business days after the FTP date.

 ## Illustration/Artwork Guidelines